jortuck/Freddy/README.md

 - `!initialize` - Instructs the bot to register the slash commands with discord.
 - `!statistics` - Shows how many guilds the bot is in and how many guilds it's entertaining.
 - `!guildlist` - Shows a list of all guilds of which the bot is a member of.
+- `!entertaining` - Shows a list of all guilds where music is playing.
 - `!deletecommand <command name>` - Deletes the specified slash command.
 Useful for removing deprecated commands.